 This is about a company called XYZ, that started its operations a few years back.
 At the end of 2019, it finally gained a foothold and decided to begin its global operations.
 They were all set to get started with the office spaces, recruitment, etc. all in place and that was when the announcement for a global lockdown came in.
-For a company that was testing its waters in a new territory, it became a tough task for XYZ company to manage the new recruits.
-However, being bold in their choices, they looked for ready to use solutions.
+For a company that was testing its waters in a new territory, it became a tough task for XYZ company to manage the recruits.
+However, being bold in their choices, they looked for ready-to-use solutions.
 This is where they started collaborating with other firms that had expertise in handling remote onboarding.
-Things were not very smooth initially as procuring/delivering the hardware requirements, assembling, and creating a workable remote environment setup for all the new hires at different locations was a task that was logistically difficult.
+Things were not very smooth initially as procuring/delivering the hardware requirements, assembling, and creating a workable remote environment setup for all the new hires at different locations was a logistically difficult task.
 But, having managed that with the help of some incredible connections and flexible offerings like Device as a Service (DaaS), XYZ company was now ready for remote onboarding.
 The device setup itself was done remotely, through eLearning tutorials, remote access, and calls with the IT team.

 The first step for onboarding was to welcome the newly joined employees to the company.
 On a regular day, this would be done face-to-face by the HR personnel, however, with a remote setup, this needed to be an interactive and friendly welcome.
 In came eLearning, a pre-recorded introduction video with interesting bits about the organization and a personalized welcome message from the company head.
 However, that being too formal, a web conference to initiate introductions with the team, immediate head, etc. eased the stiffness of the otherwise remote interaction.
 In addition to this, they were also given a walkthrough of the virtual recreation of the office space, a wonderful amalgamation of VR and learning that allowed the newly hired employees to see the office they were a part of.